Nebulaworks/lunar-modules/modules/centralized_logging/README.md

 <!-- BEGIN_TF_DOCS -->
 ## Centralized-Logging Module

-This module creates resources that will forward CloudWatch log group logs in an account to a central s3 bucket via Kinesis Firehose.
+This module defines resources that enable forwarding of CloudWatch logs (via log groups) within a given account to a central s3 logging bucket.
+This module is intended to be instantiated in each region.
+Log forwarding is achieved via Lambda, CloudWatch, and Kinesis Firehose.
+A kinesis firehose delivery stream is created with its destination set to an s3 logging bucket of your choice.
+A lambda function is also created that creates subscription filters for every log group in your account (except for any cloudtrail log groups).
+Each subscription filter is configured to foward logs to the delivery stream mentioned above.
+Any event that gets logged to a log group will be forwarded to the delivery stream which will then forward the logs to the s3 logging bucket.

 ## Requirements